This article explains how SSProtect manages data for specific target host Environments.

 SSProtect generates a user identifier, referred to as the UserUUID, using a unique 16-byte number for each Windows User Profile on a host computer.
-As with HostUUIDs, this number is randomly generated without the use of framework helper functions or Windows API calls specifically to avoid coupling between host-specific resources and the resulting value.
+As with HostUUIDs, this number is randomly generated without the use of framework helper functions or Windows API calls to avoid coupling between host-specific resources and the resulting value.

 The :Foundation Client attempts to maintain this identifier for the lifetime of SSProtect use, as with the HostUUID.
 It is also stored in the Windows Registry though in a user-specific location:

 UserUUID (REG_SZ): <16-byte UUID>

 This value is generally not made available in :Assess Reports, or in other ways.